nojhan/clutchlog/README.md

 Output Configuration
 --------------------

-The output stream can be configured using the `out` method:
+The output stream can be configured using the `clutchlog::out` method:
 ```cpp
 log.out(std::clog); // Defaults to clog.
 ```

-The format of the messages can be defined with the `format` method, passing a string with standardized tags surrounded by `{}`:
+The format of the messages can be defined with the `clutchlog::format` method, passing a string with standardized tags surrounded by `{}`:
 ```cpp
 log.format("{msg}");
 ```